lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 **Related approach** : refer to [Approach 05](./approachs/approach05.md)

 ### IFTA_QA_006

-- Source - Developer and maintainer
-- Stimulus - A need arises to correct a defect, enhance functionality, or adapt the UI to new requirements
-- Artifact - code with new requirement
-- Environment - During normal development and maintenance activities
-- Response
-  - The code is easy to understand and navigate
-  - Modifications are implemented with minimal risk of introducing new defects
-- Response Measure
-  - Developer is able to make changes within 2 day
-  - Average time to diagnose and fix a defect is within 1 day

-**Related approach** : refer to [Approach 06](./approachs/approach06.md)

-### IFTA_QA_007

 - Source - Internal system components or external dependencies
 - Stimulus - An unexpected error occurs due to a system failure or external service disruption